Commercial Lease Agreement Templates

 - Least favorable option for the landlord in most scenarios.

 The gross lease puts a considerable amount of liability on the landlord.
 If anything were to happen to the rental, the landlord would be required to front the bill.
-Additionally, the tenant(s) decided to use an excess of electricity, water, heat, or other utility, the landlord would suffer through that as well.
+Additionally, if the tenant(s) decided to excessively use electricity, water, heat, or another utility, the landlord would financially suffer.
 There are ways landlords can work a gross lease to their benefit, however.
 One example is if the landlord has plans to install waste-saving plumbing and toilets, or they plan on generating their own electricity via solar, wind, or another alternative energy.
 By locking the tenant into a rent that includes the cost of the current utilities at the beginning of the lease, and then making the energy-efficient additions to the property, the landlord can end up saving money that they would have previously not seen (because the tenant would be paying for utilities).

 2. Net Leases